Many years ago a friend surprised me by asking "Why don't you take a group of women into the mountains?"

 Turns out you will.
 With great joy and willingness.

 Since then we've been discovering how much fun (and hard work) it can be to journey together - near and far.
-We are together shaping this intrepid idea of adventurous spiritual journeys.

 Just what is this?
 How does journeying together - wherever we may go - invite us into this?
 Can we slowly slip away from living life by the clock (or by the miles) as our senses stretch open to taste, smell and hear the unexpected?
 As we walk in beauty (and exhaustion) I wonder: What does this call up in each of us?
 Can these experiences invite us inward in search of resources we might have forgotten we have?